whatsupcoders/Neumorphism/README.md

 * For more exciting libraries to develop your app, peep into third-party-components at </br>
 [OpenHarmony-TPC](https://gitee.com/openharmony-tpc)

-* To know more about the developement work happening on harmony aaplication layer, and even be part of the exciting stuff, watch this space of [Application Library Engineering Group](https://github.com/applibgroup)
+* To know more about the development work happening on harmony aplication layer, and even be part of the exciting stuff, watch this space of [Application Library Engineering Group](https://github.com/applibgroup)